RealTimeGenomics/rplot/README.md

 ![rplot example 2](rplot-example-2.png)

+You can use the argument `help` to show additional options to the demo.

-The code for both of these is in [SwingPlot.java](src/com/reeltwo/plot/demo/SwingPlot.java).
+The code for these is in [SwingPlot.java](src/com/reeltwo/plot/demo/SwingPlot.java).
 The method `genTest` shows you how to set up a graph object.
 Once the graph object has been setup its just a matter of giving it to a `PlotPanel` to render.

 Examples